gravitational/teleport/README.md

 * Join [Teleport Discussions](https://github.com/gravitational/teleport/discussions) to ask questions.
 Our engineers are available there to help you.
 * If you want to contribute to Teleport or file a bug report/issue, you can create an issue here in Github.
 * If you are interested in Teleport Enterprise or more responsive support during a POC, we can also create a dedicated Slack channel for you during your POC.
-You can [reach out to us through our website](https://goteleport.com/pricing/) to arrange for a POC.
+You can [reach out to us through our website](https://goteleport.com/teleport/) to arrange for a POC.

 ## Is Teleport Secure and Production Ready?

-Teleport is used by leading companies to enable engineers to quickly access any computing resource anywhere.
 Teleport has completed several security audits from the nationally recognized technology security companies.
-We make some our audits public, view our latest [audit reports.](https://goteleport.com/resources/audits/).
+[Some](https://goteleport.com/blog/teleport-release-2-2/) of [them](https://goteleport.com/blog/teleport-security-audit/) have been made public.
 We are comfortable with the use of Teleport from a security perspective.

 You can see the list of companies who use Teleport in production on the Teleport [product page](https://goteleport.com/case-study/).

+However, Teleport is still a relatively young product, so you may experience usability issues.
+We actively support Teleport and address any issues that users submit to this repo.
+Ask questions, send pull requests, report issues, and don't be shy! :)

 You can find the latest stable Teleport build on our [Releases](https://goteleport.com/teleport/download) page.

 ## Who Built Teleport?

 Teleport was created by [Gravitational Inc](https://goteleport.com).
 We have built Teleport by borrowing from our previous experiences at Rackspace.
-[Learn more about Teleport and our history](https://goteleport.com/about/).
+It has been extracted from [Gravity](https://goteleport.com/gravity), our Kubernetes distribution optimized for deploying and remotely controlling complex applications into multiple environments _at the same time_:

+* Multiple cloud regions
+* Colocation
+* Private enterprise clouds located behind firewalls